 This course analyzes leadership characteristics and their relationship with clinical excellence and data-driven, high-quality patient outcomes.
 Students interpret complex health issues, create evidence-informed interventions that aim to direct change and improve health outcomes and analyze the professional nurse's roles and responsibilities in a rapidly-changing, complex healthcare system.
 Students validate the use of a multicultural, holistic approach to nursing practice and formulate self-assessment strategies that intend to enhance personal and professional values and reflective practice.
-Prerequisites: 512, 538, 539, 560 or 660.
+Prerequisites: 671.

-NURS-671 Innovation and Project Design: Scholarly Project I (2 Credits)
+NURS-671 Innovation and Project Design: Scholarly Project I (3 Credits)

 In this project-based learning course students integrate design-thinking principles and human factors to examine the quality improvement process.
 Integrating direct client care experiences into the design process, students analyze existing healthcare inefficiencies that lead to poor health outcomes and create a needs-based plan that aims to improve related health outcomes for a specific population.
-Prerequisite: 560.
+Prerequisite: 512, 560.
+Corequisite: 526.